microsoft/spoor/STYLE_GUIDE.md

 convention where the `#define` guard's identifier mirrors the file's path to guarantee uniqueness.
-Despite being non-standard, `#pragma once` carries advantages such as reducing the maintenance burden when renaming and moving files, and in some cases improves compilation speed.
+Despite being non-standard, `#pragma once` carries advantages such as reducing the maintenance burden when renaming and moving files improves compilation speed in some cases.

 ```c++
 // ✅ Do this